ajomuch92/flutter-scrolling-fab-animated/README.md

 ## New Features 💥
 * Changing the animation method for a better behavior
 * Fixing bugs
-* Adding inverted prop to inverte the animation behavior
+* Adding inverted prop to invert the animation behavior
-* Adding inverted prop to set the button radius
+* Adding radius prop to set the button radius

 ## Instalation
 Include `flutter_scrolling_fab_animated` in your `pubspec.yaml` file: